minkimipt/new-blog/content/patterns/contrail/contrail_retrospective.md

 In 2014 microservices where becoming a trend.
 An idea took off that OpenStack services can be containerised, which would greatly simplify installation and maintenance of various services comprising OpenStack.
 This idea got crystallised as [kolla project](https://wiki.openstack.org/wiki/Kolla) and the benefits of this approach became evident.
 So Contrail had to follow and the first attempt to containerise contrail services was made in 4.0, when [fat containers](https://www.juniper.net/documentation/en_US/contrail4.0/topics/concept/containers-overview.html) were introduced.
 Fat containers is not an official name, but rather a way to distinguish, that there is yet another container architecture of Contrail that we will talk about later.
 As you may guess, that architecture was not an ideal one.
 Multiple services were grouped into containers based on their function.
 Same supervisord was used inside containers in place of init subsystem to control the running services.
 Volumes were not used and all data was kept inside containers, which didn't make upgrade of those containers an easy task.
 I haven't seen many mentioning of this architecture in the web, so for the purpose of this article it's enough to know that it existed.

+An important thing to consider is that [ISSU](https://github.com/tungstenfabric/tf-specs/blob/master/contrail-issu.md) procedure that was was introduced starting from 3.2, that allows to upgrade Contrail to **some** (I'd love to say **any** here, but I can't guaranty this) later release.

 ## Contrail microservices